Module ngx_http_geo_module

 proxy_recursive

-enables recursive address search (1.3.0).
-If recursive search is disabled then instead of an original client address that matches one of the trusted addresses, the last address sent in “X-Forwarded-For” will be used.
-If recursive search is enabled then instead an original client address that matches one of the trusted addresses, the last non-trusted address sent in “X-Forwarded-For” will be used.
+enables recursive address search (1.3.0, 1.2.1).
+If recursive search is disabled then instead of the original client address that matches one of the trusted addresses, the last address sent in “X-Forwarded-For” will be used.
+If recursive search is enabled then instead of the original client address that matches one of the trusted addresses, the last non-trusted address sent in “X-Forwarded-For” will be used.

 ranges

 indicates that addresses are specified as ranges (0.7.23).
 This parameter should be the first.
-To speed up loading of a geo base, addresses should be put in increasing order.
+To speed up loading of a geo base, addresses should be put in ascending order.

 Example: